firebase/flutterfire/README.md

 [Flutter](https://flutter.io) is a new mobile app SDK to help developers and designers build modern mobile apps for iOS and Android.

-*Note*: These plugins are part of the [Flutter open source project](https://github.com/flutter).
-The plugins are still under development, and some APIs might not be available yet.
+*Note*: The plugins are still under development, and some APIs might not be available yet.
 [Feedback](https://github.com/flutter/flutter/issues) and [Pull Requests](https://github.com/flutter/plugins/pulls) are most welcome!

 ## Available FlutterFire plugins